Huegoxaga/notes/git/README.md

 ### Working with Remote Repository

+- `git log` see records and past commit id
+- `git revert <commitID>` revert back a certain commit and commit the changes.
+- `git reset <commitID>` reset the files to the state after a certain commit.
+  - use `git push --force` will delete all the newer commits in the remote repo.
 - `git remote` List all the current remote repos.
 - `git remote add origin <URL>` Add the remote repos.
   - For Github repos, the URL is usually like, `https://github.com/AccountName/ReposName.git`